container-storage-interface/spec/spec.md

   // Indicates the node exists within the "region" "R1" and the "zone"
   // "Z2".
   Topology accessible_topology = 2;

+  // The volume IDs that are currently published to this node.
+  // These volumes may not be published by CO, but still occupy slots
+  // reported by max_volumes_per_node.
+  //
+  // This field is OPTIONAL.
+If provided, the CO SHALL combine these
+  // volumes with its own records (deduplicating as needed) when
+  // calculating available slots. repeated string published_volume_ids = 3;
 }
 ```